Haunted, Unmarked Quaker Graves?

 This adds up to a disturbing thought, though it may explain why some homes and fields seem haunted, with no obvious explanation:

-Quakers have been buried in fields, and family plots – also unmarked – near their homes.
+Some Quakers may have been buried in fields, and family plots – also unmarked – near their homes.
 In other words, you may have walked over Quaker graves many times without realizing it.

 Old North Cemetery, Concord, NH